locnnil/workshop/docs/explanation/interfaces/index.rst

 and removed last at :command:`workshop remove`, ensuring internal consistency.

-The purpose of the agent SDK isn't to add hooks or additional content;
+The purpose of the host SDK isn't to add hooks or additional content;
-it's only there to expose system resources to other SDKs in a consistent way.
+it's only there to expose host system resources to other SDKs consistently.
 As such, it can't be removed by the user and isn't listed in the :command:`workshop info` output.